bugladen/NadekoBot/docs/Commands List.md

 ###### [Back to ToC](#table-of-contents)

 ### Utility
-Command and aliases | Description | Usage
+Commands and aliases | Description | Usage
 ----------------|--------------|-------
 `.rotaterolecolor` `.rrc` | Rotates a roles color on an interval with a list of supplied colors.
 First argument is interval in seconds (Minimum 60).
 Second argument is a role, followed by a space-separated list of colors in hex.
-Provide a rolename with a 0 interval to disable. **Requires ManageRoles server permission.** **Bot Owner Only** | `.rrc 60 MyLsdRole #ff0000 #00ff00 #0000ff` or `.rrc 0 MyLsdRole`
+Provide a rolename with a 0 interval to disable. **Requires ManageRoles server permission.** **Bot owner only** | `.rrc 60 MyLsdRole #ff0000 #00ff00 #0000ff` or `.rrc 0 MyLsdRole`
-`.togethertube` `.totube` | Creates a new room on <https://togethertube.com> and shows the link in the chat.  | `.totube` `.whosplaying` `.whpl` | Shows a list of users who are playing the specified game.  | `.whpl Overwatch` `.inrole` | Lists every person from the provided role or roles, separated with space, on this server.
-You can use role IDs, role names (in quotes if it has multiple words), or role mention If the list is too long for 1 message, you must have Manage Messages permission.  | `.inrole Role` or `.inrole Role1 "Role 2" @role3`
-`.checkmyperms` | Checks your user-specific permissions on this channel.  | `.checkmyperms` `.userid` `.uid` | Shows user ID.  | `.uid` or `.uid "@SomeGuy"` `.channelid` `.cid` | Shows current channel ID.  | `.cid`
+`.togethertube` `.totube` | Creates a new room on <https://togethertube.com> and shows the link in the chat.  | `.totube` `.whosplaying` `.whpl` | Shows a list of users who are playing the specified game.  | `.whpl Overwatch` `.inrole` | Lists every person from the specified role on this server.
+You can use role ID, role name.  | `.inrole Some Role` `.checkmyperms` | Checks your user-specific permissions on this channel.  | `.checkmyperms` `.userid` `.uid` | Shows user ID.  | `.uid` or `.uid "@SomeGuy"` `.channelid` `.cid` | Shows current channel ID.  | `.cid`